webrecorder/pywb/README.rst

 1. Run ``wb-manager init <coll name>``.
 This will initialize all the required collection directories.
 2. Copy any archive files (WARCs and ARCs) to ``collections/<coll name>/archive/``
 3. Copy any existing cdx indexes to ``collections/<coll name>/indexes/``
-4. Run ``wb-maanger cdx-convert collections/<coll name>/indexes/``.
+4. Run ``wb-manager cdx-convert collections/<coll name>/indexes/``.
 This step is optional but strongly recommended, as it will ensure that the CDX indexes are in a consistent format.

 This will fully migrate your archive and indexes the collection.
 Any new WARCs added with `wb-manager add` will be indexed and added to the existing collection.